gregsaun/maker_cheatsheet/mechanical/timing_belt_pulley.md

 ### Gates GT3 Specifications

-GT2 and GT3 belts are made by Gates USA.
-GT2 and GT3 shares the same profile and are 100% compatible.
+GT2 and GT3 belts are made by "Gates USA" and are using a different profile than 2GT.
+GT2 and GT3 share the same profile and are 100% compatible.
 GT3 name is only for belt, it is a new version with a better construction.
-There is no GT3 pulleys as this naming is for belt only (pulley are therefore GT2).
+There is no GT3 pulleys as this naming is for belt only (pulleys are therefore GT2).

 ![Gates GT3 Drawing](img/gt3_specs.jpg)